Online Safety Policy 2024.docx

 • Only SLT approved systems will be used.

-• Only Roselyn House School / The RHISE Service registered staff accounts will be used.
+• Only Roselyn House School registered staff accounts will be used.

 • A member of SLT must be made aware of a lesson taking place before commencing.